derdide/telegram_multi_llm_bot/README.md

 - OpenAI for GPT and DALL-E APIs
 - Anthropic for the Claude API
 - The Python Telegram Bot library
+- Claude itself (3.5 Sonnet model) for its (significant) technical assistance

 ---